Skip to main content

 (2) Hoisting equipment shall be power-operated in both up and down directions.

-(3) Where exposed to contact, rotating shafts, drums, couplings, other mechanisms and gears shall be guarded.
+(3) Where exposed to contact, rotating shafts, drums, couplings, and other mechanisms and gears shall be guarded.

 (4) Friction devices or clutches shall not be used for connecting the main driving mechanism to the drum or drums.
-Belt or chain-driven machines are prohibited.
+Belt or chain-driven machines are not permitted.

 (5) Hoisting motors shall be electric and of weather-proof construction.